EBarzegaran/MouseVisualCoding/README.md

 Here I use a publicly available dataset from Allen Brain institute: https://portal.brain-map.org/explore/circuits/visual-coding-neuropixels

 You need to first install Allen SDK: https://allensdk.readthedocs.io/en/latest/install.html and download the data from there.

+For Functional connectivity analysis you will need pydynet toolbox: https://github.com/joanrue/pydynet